costrojs/costro/wiki/Template-syntax.md

 ## JSX

-JSX offer many advantages to write template and is recommended when building large scale applications with Router.
+JSX offer many advantages to write template and is recommended when building large scale applications with Costro.

-Out of the box, Router provides the `createElement()` and `Fragment()` functions thanks to the `router/jsx` file (only 1Kb).
+Out of the box, Costro provides the `createElement()` and `Fragment()` functions thanks to the `costro/jsx` file (only 1Kb).
 It transforms JSX syntax into valid DOM elements.
 To optimize the transformed code and pay homage to the [hyperscript](https://github.com/hyperhype/hyperscript), short names are available

 - `createElement` => `h`
 - `Fragment` => `F`